evaera/Cmdr/docs/90-advanced/03-permissions.md

 :::

-## The Golden Rule: Client vs. Server
+## The golden rule: client vs. server

 When writing permissions, keep this rule in mind: **Never trust the client.**